 EVALUATION OF POLICY 7-D-3: In 2000 the town converted its road impact fee program into a transportation impact fee program as proposed in this policy.
 In the second half of 2005 the town began examining funding for improved transit service from new development occurring on the mainland that is oriented to regular beach users.

-Historic ridership on the beach trolley system is summarized in Table 3, based on data reported by Lee County's transit agency (the operator of the trolley system).
+Historic ridership on the beach trolley system is summarized in Table 3.